BahaEgara/MoversTransportSystem/README.md

-# TransportSystem
-Dynamic Web Application for Kenyan Agricultural Transport Efficiency.
+# Dynamic Web Application for Kenyan Agricultural Transport Efficiency.
 Agriculture is an important sector in the Kenyan economy.
 The sector is the backbone of the economy and contributes approximately 33% of Kenya’s Gross Domestic Product (GDP).
 The agriculture sector employs more than 40 percent of the total population and 70 percent of the rural population.
 More importantly, Kenya is renowned for its exports of tea, coffee, and flowers.
 It also produces a wide array of other crops for domestic consumption and export.
 This sector therefore plays a significant role in providing opportunities for smallholder farmers to improve their livelihoods.
 Problem Statement
 The agricultural sector however faces a myriad of challenges.
 One of them is the difficulties of transportation of agricultural goods to the market.
 The farmers face challenges in the transportation of their agricultural products to the market.
 It has been argued that these challenges are brought about due to structural inefficiencies, corruption from middlemen, and delays in the sharing of accurate information, among others.
 These issues hinder the growth of the agricultural sector in Kenya.
 This has led to the failure to exploit the sector fully for economic development.